-DEQ has developed data quality objectives (DQOs) to ensure that data are sufficient and credible for evaluating whether a waterbody should be added to or removed from the 303(d) List.
-These DQOs apply only to 303(d) and 305(b) listing decisions.
+DEQ developed data quality objectives (DQOs) to ensure that data are sufficient and credible for evaluating whether beneficial uses are fully supported.
+These DQOs apply only to beneficial use-support decisions.
 They are not intended or designed for use in determining compliance with permits for enforcement purposes or for the development of TMDL plans.
 Those activities often require additional information.

 The DQOs were developed to ensure that beneficial use-support determinations would be made with a reasonable level of confidence.
 It must be recognized however that the art and science of water quality assessment is complex, that methods of assessment change over time, and that the factors affecting the quality of particular waterbodies change.
-In recognition of these realities state law requires DEQ to review and revise 303(d) listing decisions at intervals not to exceed 5 years.
-A 303(d) listed waterbody can only be delisted by the preparation of a TMDL plan addressing the impairment or by a new assessment based on sufficient credible data showing that the original listing was in error or that the waterbody is no longer impaired by the specified cause.
+In recognition of these realities state law requires DEQ to review and revise beneficial use-support determinations at intervals not to exceed 5 years.

-In any water quality assessment process there is always a risk of concluding that a waterbody is impaired when it truly is not and a risk of concluding that a waterbody is not impaired when it is.
+In any water quality assessment process there is always a risk of concluding that a water is impaired when it truly is not or concluding that a water is not impaired when it is.
 Either of these errors involves a cost.
 Concluding that a waterbody is impaired when it is not results in a cost in resources and dollars for collecting additional information, preparing a TMDL plan, and perhaps implementing unnecessary corrective measures.
 Concluding that a waterbody is not impaired when it actually is means that existing human health threats and environmental degradation will not be addressed.